MiLKleia/HON_automatic_image_processing/README.md

 Select an image using "Images/Choisir image de test" and either click on "afficher image" or "Images/prévisualiser la dernière fonction" to observe results you can except using the last plot function.

-## UI
-Run :

-        automatic_processing_UI.py
-It allows you to do every thing you could do with processin.py, but it's easier to use.
-You can also select differnt pat as OG images and YOLO model than what was imposed using processing.py.
-For HEPIA collaborator, see the associated report for more infos.

-# Clean, Crop, Erase and Extract with UI
+## Clean, Crop, Erase and Extract with UI

 In order to do the same actions as the one explained in part 2 with minimal use of the terminal, run